Recruit @ Rice

 - Conduct On-Campus Interviews — You will be provided with a room in which to conduct interviews, and your recruiter will be provided with amenities such as lunch, snacks and a parking pass.

-For more information, please contact: Yolander Albert, Associate Director, firstname.lastname@example.org.
+For more information, please contact: Yolander Albert, Director of Recruiting and Employer Relations, firstname.lastname@example.org.

 Who to Recruit